What is accessibility?

 To report an issue that keeps you from accessing or using digital content or resources.

-In the meantime, additional helpful information and resources for all U-M campuses may be found on the main project website at accessibility.umich.edu.
+Additional helpful information and resources for all U-M campuses may be found on the main project website at accessibility.umich.edu.